Ken's huge drip fed waste oil heater in the building process.

 Unlike solar heating, these keep you warm when it's freezing cold, cloudy and raining.

-These heaters/boilers run on waste oil and are clean burning.
+These heaters/boilers run on waste oil or canola oil and are clean burning.

 It can be setup outside with hot water heating radiators inside the home.